A Sunday walk from proud Dial Hill and down the Avenue

 Smells of seaweed rise upon a freshening sea-borne breeze

-And underneath the lighthouse gaze a seat to take one's ease.
+And underneath the watchtower gaze a seat to take one's ease.

 Towards the West like guardians stand the Holms of Flat and Steep